pixel-ray/simple-music-player/README.md

-# Simple Music Player with [Create React App], TypeScript and Emotion
+# Simple Music Player with CRA, TypeScript and Emotion

 To use the app, you can run: